 One downside of living in Nashport, however, is that residents on average have to contend with a long commute, spending on average 33.15 minutes every day commuting to work.

-Nashport is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Nashport doesn't have a public transportation system that people use for their commute.

-The education level of Nashport citizens is a little higher than the average for US cities and towns: 21.16% of adults in Nashport have at least a bachelor's degree.
+The citizens of Nashport are slightly better educated than the national average of 21.84% for all cities and towns, with 21.16% of adults in Nashport having a bachelor's degree or advanced degree.

 The per capita income in Nashport in 2022 was $42,788, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
 This equates to an annual income of $171,152 for a family of four.